• Consortium: Nommon (project coordinator) and Populus.

 AVENUE was selected to move forward to AI4Cities’ phase 2 to create the first prototype of the solution proposed in Phase 1.
 Nommon and Populus’ teams continued working on the development of the prototype until January 2022.

 AVENUE was selected to proceed to Phase 3 of the project.
 The solution was piloted in two of the participant cities: Stavanger and Tallinn.
-This opportunity enabled the consortium to refine the functionalities of the tool and add new ones to help cities to more efficiently plan and manage shared mobility systems.
-In addition to the reduction of emissions indicators, the consortium worked on the development of use cases that allow, for example, the location of mobility hubs, the expansion of the system or the optimisation of no-parking zones.
-This phase allowed the tool to be tested in real conditions by end users, which provided very valuable insights.
+This opportunity allowed the consortium to refine the functionalities of the tool and add new ones to enable cities to more efficiently plan and manage shared mobility systems.
+In addition to the reduction of emissions indicators, Nommon and Populus worked on different use cases that allowed, for example, the location of mobility hubs, the expansion of the shared mobility system, or the optimisation of no-parking zones.
+In this phase the tool was tested in real conditions by end users, which provided AVENUE valuable insights.